sdnfv/openNetVM/docs/source/cloudlabtutorial/index.rst

 Getting Started
 -----------------

-- This tutorial assumes that you have access to the openNetVM `CloudLab <https://cloudlab.us/>`_
+- This tutorial assumes that you have access the NSF sponsored `CloudLab <https://cloudlab.us/>`_  testbed
     - To gain access, you must first create an account, choose to join a project and enter "GWCloudLab" to request access

 Setting up SSH Keys for CloudLab
 -----------------

-CloudLab allows you to upload an SSH key
+If you do not already have an SSH key associated with your account you will need to create one.
+Here are the steps to create an SSH key and upload it to CloudLab.

 - Open a terminal and cd to the directory you want to store the keys in